TobiFank/HandScript/README.md

 ## Contributing
 We welcome contributions that enhance the tool!
 Please submit a pull request for any proposed changes or additions.
 All contributions must comply with the Custom Non-Commercial, Contribution-Based License outlined in the [LICENSE](LICENSE) file.

+### Contributor License Agreement (CLA)
+By contributing, you agree to the terms outlined in the [CLA](CLA.md).
+This agreement ensures that all contributions can be used in any future version of the project, including potential commercial versions.
+Please read the CLA before submitting your pull request.